 This Unit V clinical laboratory course will provide students with advanced skills that will enable them to assume traditional and emerging roles in clinical practice.
-Students will acquire the skills needed to assess and manage clients with complex health conditions that involve multiple systems and a range of health care issues, including skills related to Augmentative and Alternative Communication, advanced hearing technology, aural rehabilitation, assessment and treatment of swallowing in children with complex medical conditions, and assessment and treatment of children with resonance disorders.
+Students will acquire the skills needed to assess and manage clients with complex health conditions that involve multiple systems and a range of health care issues.